 Hitomi: (to Madoka and Sayaka) I'm off to a popular party.
 I'm out, nerds.

-Ambiguously Bi: Sayaka, it seems.
+Ambiguously Bi: Sayaka.
 She keeps trying to get into Kyousuke's pants, but loves attention to/from girls as well.

 The Ace: Mami even lampshades it in the second episode.

 Mami: I'm awesome and I kick ass and I'm probably better than you at everything.

 Attention Deficit...
 Ooh, Shiny!: Madoka and Sayaka both have shades of this.
 An example from Madoka is from Episode 3, when the two are walking past bike racks:

 You know, when I was young I've never had a bike before.
 It kind of scarred me as a child, not having a bike- OH LOOK, BIKES!

 Berserk Button: Kyousuke hates classical music since his parents forced him to learn the violin, instead of letting him become an Idol Singer.

 Blood Knight: Mami finds fighting even more invigorating than drag racing ever was.

 Confession Cam: Introduced in Episode 4 for each character present in the story at that point.
 This includes a headless Mami, who has to resort to Talking with Signs.